tliron/em-dash/README.md

      [part of GNOME Shell written in C](https://developer.gnome.org/shell/stable/).
   * `imports.gi.Clutter` is [Clutter](https://developer.gnome.org/clutter/stable/), the UI
     library for the shell.
 It's a powerful foundation built on top of OpenGL.
-  * `imports.gi.St` is [St](https://developer.gnome.org/st/stable/), a small widget toolkit built
+  * `imports.gi.St` is [St](https://developer.gnome.org/st/stable/), a CSS-styled widget toolkit
-    for Clutter, which supports CSS-based theming (this is what a "GNOME Shell theme" is for).
-Note that St is nowhere as rich as GTK+ is.
-You have very few widgets to work with.
+    built for Clutter (this is what a "GNOME Shell theme" is for).
+Note that in terms of variety of widgets, St is currently nowhere as rich as GTK+ is.
   * `imports.gi.Meta` is actually [Mutter](https://developer.gnome.org/meta/stable/), an
     abstraction above the compositing window manager, such as Metacity.
   * [GSettings](https://developer.gnome.org/gio/stable/GSettings.html) are part of
     `imports.gi.Gio`.
 You'll also see some documentation there for the XML format for the `/schemas/` files.
-The `type` fields use the [GVariant format](https://developer.gnome.org/glib/stable/gvariant-format-strings.html).
+The `type` fields use GLib's [GVariant format](https://developer.gnome.org/glib/stable/gvariant-format-strings.html).
 * The preferences page is quite different from all the above, as it's actually a GTK+ widget.
 The [Glade designer](https://glade.gnome.org/) can be used to edit the `prefs.ui` file used by the